vraoresearch/tfx/docs/guide/mlmd.md

 store = metadata_store.MetadataStore(connection_config)
 ```

-## Metadata Store

-### Concepts

-The Metadata Store uses the following data model to record and retrieve metadata
-from the storage backend.

-*   `ArtifactType` describes an artifact's type and its properties that are
-    stored in the Metadata Store.
-These types can be registered on-the-fly with
-    the Metadata Store in code, or they can be loaded in the store from a
-    serialized format.
-Once a type is registered, its definition is available
-    throughout the lifetime of the store.
-*   `Artifact` describes a specific instances of an `ArtifactType`, and its
-    properties that are written to the Metadata Store.
-*   `ExecutionType` describes a type of component or step in a workflow, and its
-    runtime parameters.
-*   `Execution` is a record of a component run or a step in an ML workflow and
-    the runtime parameters.
-An Execution can be thought of as an instance of an
-    `ExecutionType`.
-Every time a developer runs an ML pipeline or step,
-    executions are recorded for each step.
-*   `Event` is a record of the relationship between an `Artifact` and
-    `Executions`.
-When an `Execution` happens, `Event`s record every Artifact
-    that was used by the `Execution`, and every `Artifact` that was produced.
-    These records allow for provenance tracking throughout a workflow.
-By
-    looking at all Events MLMD knows what Executions happened, what Artifacts
-    were created as a result, and can recurse back from any `Artifact` to all of
-    its upstream inputs.
-*   `ContextType` describes a type of conceptual group of `Artifacts` and
-    `Executions` in a workflow, and its structural properties.
-For example:
-    projects, pipeline runs, experiments, owners.
-*   `Context` is an instances of a `ContextType`.
-It captures the shared
-    information within the group.
-For example: project name, changelist commit
-    id, experiment annotations.
-It has a user-defined unique name within its
-    `ContextType`.
-*   `Attribution` is a record of the relationship between Artifacts and
-    Contexts.
-*   `Association` is a record of the relationship between Executions and
-    Contexts.

 ### Tracking ML Workflows with ML Metadata

-Below is a graph depicting how the low-level ML Metadata APIs can be used to
+The graph below depicts how you can use the low-level MLMD APIs to track the
-track the execution of a training task, followed by code examples.
+execution of a training task, followed by a few code examples.
 Note that the
-code in this section shows the ML Metadata APIs to be used by ML platform
+code in this section shows the MLMD APIs to be used by ML platform developers to
-developers to integrate their platform with ML Metadata, and not directly by
+integrate their platform with MLMD, and not directly by developers.
+You can also
-developers.
-In addition, we will provide higher-level Python APIs that can be
-used by data scientists in notebook environments to record their experiment
+use higher-level Python APIs in notebook environments to record experiment
 metadata.

 ![ML Metadata Example Flow](images/mlmd_flow.png)

-1) Before executions can be recorded, ArtifactTypes have to be registered.
+1) Register `ArtifactType`s before recording `Execution`s

 ```python
 # Create ArtifactTypes, e.g., Data and Model